 Grate Rather Than Puree.
 Grate fruit into food like porridge, muffins, pancakes rather than adding purees.
 This keeps the structure of the fruit intact, and so contains less free sugars.

 Avoid Baby Snacks!
 Your baby doesn’t need baby biscotti, wafers, rusks, but they also don’t need homemade baby chocolate or gummy bears.
 Suitable finger foods include steamed veggie sticks, strips of soft ripe fruit, veggie pancakes, savoury flapjacks and later soldiers of toast or rice cakes with smooth nut butter, cheese or hummus.

 Use Family Foods.
 Use ordinary everyday family foods rather than special baby products.
-Weetabix, porridge, Ready Brek rather than fruit-flavoured baby cereals, plain rice cakes rather than fruit-flavoured kids’ varieties, Greek or natural yogurt rather than baby yogurts (regardless of the brand!)
+Weetabix, porridge, Ready Brek rather than fruit-flavoured baby cereals, plain rice cakes rather than fruit-flavoured kids’ varieties, Greek or natural yoghurt rather than baby yoghurts (regardless of the brand!).

 Skip Pouches and Purees.
 Avoid fruit pouches and commercial fruit purees.
-These are not the same as offering your baby fruit and once your baby gets a taste for these, it’s difficult to take them away.
+These are not the same as offering your baby fruit, and once your baby gets a taste for these, it isn’t easy to take them away.

 Encourage Vegetables.
 Don’t mix sweet vegetables and fruits with harder to like vegetables like broccoli or spinach.
-It’s important that babies get the chance to learn to like these veggies individually.
+Babies must get the chance to learn to appreciate these veggies individually.